The Dukes of Hazzard: Video games

-Films

-The film The Dukes of Hazzard was released in 2005, and a direct-to-video prequel The Dukes of Hazzard: The Beginning in 2007.
-These films were more buddy comedy road film in tone than the original TV series, which was an action-comedy.

 Home media

 DVD

 Warner Home Video has released all seven seasons of The Dukes of Hazzard on DVD in Regions 1 and 2.
 The two TV movies that followed the series were released on DVD in Region 1 on June 10, 2008, and in Region 4 on June 4, 2014.
 In Region 4, Warner has released only the first six seasons on DVD and the two TV movies.
 The Complete Series and Two Unrated Feature Films Box Set was released on DVD in Region 1 on November 14, 2017.

+Two one-shot DVDs were also released by Warner, the first one containing three episodes from the TV series (one from each one of its first three seasons) and the second one containing the first episode from it and a behind-the-scenes featurette that announced the upcoming premiere of the 2005 film.

 Streaming

 The TV series was also made available for streaming and download through a variety of services.